 Practising in inquests: working with support organisations

-In this video, Beverley Radcliffe, Director of the Coroners’ Court Support Service, explains why it is important for the lawyers who practise in inquests to work with support organisations, and how this can help their clients.
+In this video, Beverley Radcliffe, former Director of the Coroners’ Court Support Service, explains why it is important for the lawyers who practise in inquests to work with support organisations, and how this can help their clients.

 To understand more about inquests you might find the following links useful to watch.